Saving Heartworm Positive Dogs One Day at a Time

 - Stabilize your dog's disease.
 Before actual heartworm treatment can begin, your dog’s condition may need to be stabilized with appropriate therapy.

 - Administer treatment.
 Once your veterinarian has determined your dog is stable and ready for heartworm treatment, he or she will recommend a treatment protocol involving several steps.
-Dogs with no signs or mild signs of heartworm disease, such as cough or exercise intolerance, have a high success rate with treatment.
-More severe disease can also be successfully treated, but the possibility of complications is greater.

 - Test (and prevent) for success.
 Approximately 6 months after treatment is completed, your veterinarian will perform a heartworm test to confirm that all heartworms have been eliminated.
 To avoid the possibility of your dog contracting heartworm disease again, you will want to administer heartworm prevention year-round for the rest of his life.